- Top FAQs

 Download the Instructions for Receiving Wire Transfers here.

-If you are making an Online Funds Transfer between your RBC Bank and/or RBC Royal Bank™ accounts, the deposit credit will appear immediately.
+If you are making an online money transfer between your RBC Bank and/or RBC Royal Bank™ accounts, the deposit will appear immediately.
 If you are making a wire transfer between non-RBC accounts, either domestic or international, the deposit credit may take up to two business days to appear.